rackerlabs/rackspace-how-to/content/cloud-servers/migrating-an-application-based-on-backbonejs-nodejs-and-mongodb-from-amazon-web-services.md

 ### Restore data from Cloud Files to Cloud Servers

-If you uploaded your data to Cloud Files, transfer it to your Cloud Server by using the following steps:
+If you uploaded your data to Cloud Files, transfer it to Cloud Servers by using the following steps:

 1. Using SSH, connect to the Cloud Servers instance by using the PublicNet URL and the root password.